hoprnet/hoprnet/README.md

   --adminHost 0.0.0.0                    # set IP of the Rest API to the container's external IP so it can be reached on your host
-  --forwardLogs                          # enable the node's log forwarding to the ceramic network --apiToken <MY_TOKEN> # specify password for accessing admin panel and REST API(REQUIRED)
+  --forwardLogs                          # enable the node's log forwarding to the ceramic network --apiToken <MY_TOKEN> # specify password for accessing admin panel and REST API(REQUIRED) --environment jungfrau # an environment is defined as a chain plus a number of deployed smart contract addresses to use on that chain
+                         # each release has a default environment id set, but the user can override this value
+                         # nodes from different environments are **not able** to communicate
 ```

 ## Develop